Best daily deals

 How do you control the Bose QuietComfort Headphones?

-Controlling the Bose QuietComfort Headphones is intuitive as it uses a similar control scheme from Bose’s previous noise canceling headphones.
+Controlling the Bose QuietComfort Headphones is intuitive as it uses a similar control scheme to Bose’s previous noise-cancelling headphones.
 The buttons on the back of each ear cup are easy to reach and are much more reliable than the touch-based controls found on other noise canceling headphones.

 ACTIONTOP BUTTON (right)MIDDLE BUTTON (right)BOTTOM BUTTON (right)ACTION BUTTON (left)